michellelizak/ANGM2305-Final-Project/project.md

 ## Challenges
 - Determine how to make complex custom pixel artwork of characters (different from the video provided)
-- Determine how to animate the “You Win!” and “Game Over” game text
+- Determine how to animate the “You Win!” and “Game Over” game text (fade in / typewriter format)
-- Determine how to make the aliens respawn for an additional challenge to the player
+- Determine how to make the aliens respawn during a round for an additional challenge to the player

 ## Outcomes
 Ideal Outcome:
-- Create a functioning space invasion game with characters designed by me, aliens that can respawn, and animated “You Win!” and “Game Over!” text.
+- Create a space invasion game with characters fully designed by me, aliens that can respawn, and “You Win!” and “Game Over!” text that has a typewriter animation or fades in.

 Minimal Viable Outcome:
--Create a functioning space invasion game with animated aliens, a player that can move across the screen and shoot lasers at the aliens, and a “You Win!”/”Game Over” screen.
+-Create a functioning space invasion game with animated aliens that are somewhat modified, a player that can move across the screen and shoot lasers at the aliens, and a “You Win!”/”Game Over” screen that is animated in some way.

 ## Milestones